 The difference between games and other forms of entertainment such as movies will be erased completely.
-The new Unreal Engine 5 already produces a picture that is hard to distinguish from a Hollywood one.
+New Unreal Engine 5 already produces a picture that is hard to distinguish from a Hollywood one.
 The actors’ virtual avatars become the heroes of Cyberpunk 2077 or Death Stranding: games are an interactive way of storytelling that will change the very drama and the relationship between the viewer and the writer.

 The interactivity of virtual universes will allow the fourth wall to be finally destroyed.
 The viewer will determine the development of the plot and will become the director of their own productions within the game world thanks to streams.
 The definition of sport will also change: Millennials are already watching gamers play video games more often than regular sports matches.
 As the audience matures, eSports will become a familiar form of competition: it may even enter the Olympic disciplines.